Learnware-LAMDA/Beimingwu/docs/content/en/user-guide/learnware-deploy.md

 # How to Deploy and Reuse Learnware?

-In the Beiming system, users can deploy and reuse learnware using the `learnware` Python package.
+In the Beiming system, users can deploy and reuse learnwares using the `learnware` Python package.

 ## Loading Learnware and Environments